Controlling servo motor with accelerometer | MPU6050 with servo

 Controlling servo motor with accelerometer

 Hello, welcome back.
-In this tutorial, we will learn how to work the MPU6050 sensor with a servo motor.
-Also, From this, we can also understand how the values change as the MPU6050 accelerometer sensor moves along one axis.
-In this tutorial, a servo motor is used to identify it.
-If you want, you can test this function on other axes as well.
-Also, the knowledge contained in this tutorial is most important for making drones, prototype aircraft, and self-balancing robots.
+In this tutorial, we’ll learn how to use the MPU6050 sensor with a servo motor.
+You’ll see how the sensor’s values change as it moves along one axis.
+We’ll use the servo motor to test this.
+You can also try this on other axes if you like.
+This information is really useful for making drones, prototype airplanes, and self-balancing robots.

 The process of this tutorial